Recording the Angel

 Recording the Angel was a project by the band Depeche Mode to record the concerts on the final two legs of their 2005–06 concert tour, Touring the Angel.
 The recording was done by London-based company Live Here Now.

 Of the 46 shows that took place, 43 were recorded and made available on the band's website for direct download or on double CD via mail order.
-All the issued CDs featured the same artwork (cover and booklet), differing only in the band logo and the 'Recording The Angel' title, which was embossed with a different colour metal foil for each show, and in the setlist, which was printed on an extra white card, and the venue and show date printed on the front and back covers and on the discs themselves.
+All the issued CDs featured the same artwork (cover and booklet), differing only in the band logo and the "Touring the Angel" title, which was embossed with a different colour metal foil for each show, and in the setlist, which was printed on an extra white card, and the venue and show date printed on the front and back covers and on the discs themselves.